How do you start a life coaching business?

 Eliminating sugar from your diet – A skill you’ve learned on your own.

-These skills could translate into a successful coaching business as a career or health coach.
+These skills could translate into career or health coaching.

 Second, write a list of your achievements.